novay55555/vue-ssr-startup/README.md

 ## Known issues && hacked

-> Page onloaded but Vue will warn `[Vue warn]: The client-side rendered virtual DOM tree is not matching server-rendered content.`

-If not to use `<vue-progress-bar />` in `App.vue`, this waring will not happen

 > Sometimes Vue will warn `[Vue warn]: Property or method "_ssrNode" is not defined on the instance but referenced during render` when started the server

 You can remove and reinstall `koa-webpack-middleware`, but I have no idea why this will happen